assemble/assemble/examples/advanced/README.md

-# Assemble Examples
+# Advanced Examples

-# Example: Basic

-This example shows how to build static HTML files from handlebars templates.
+> It would learned how to use Assemble so much faster, if only they had shown me how to...

+If you know how to finish that sentence, please consider contributing or make a request on our [Issues][issues] page.
+Thanks!

+**Planned examples**:

+- xml file (sitemap)
+- txt file (robots?)
+- carousel (slides)

-## Example: Dynamic Grid
+## Dynamic Grid
-This example shows how to build a **dynamic grid** with Assemble, JSON and handlebars templates.
+TODO...

-## Example: Table
+## Table
-This example shows how to build a **dynamic grid** with Assemble, JSON and handlebars templates.
+TODO...

-## Example: Inline Markdown
+## Inline Markdown
-This example shows how to build a **dynamic grid** with Assemble, JSON and handlebars templates.
+TODO...

-## Example: Imported Markdown
+## Imported Markdown
-This example shows how to build a **dynamic grid** with Assemble, JSON and handlebars templates.
+TODO...